Tracking by Detection and Query: An Efficient End-to-End Framework for Multi-Object Tracking: Experiments

 \subsection{Comparison with Other Methods}

 Initially, we compare the \textit{efficiency} of TBDQ-Net against representative TBQ methods, demonstrating its superiority in both training and inference stages.
 Subsequently, we evaluate the \textit{accuracy} of multiple advanced methods across the DanceTrack, SportsMOT, and MOT20 benchmarks.
-These comparisons elucidate the distinctive characteristics of each method across different scenarios.
+These comparisons elucidate the distinctive characteristics of methods in different scenarios.

-\textit{Comparison in Efficiency:} As a fundamental advancement in efficiency, TBDQ-Net demonstrates a dramatic superiority over previous TBQ methods, as evidenced by Table \ref{tab:efficiency}.
-With a remarkably lower trainable parameter count of just 8.5M, TBDQ-Net substantially reduces model complexity compared to previous methods. \textit{This improvement stems from the efficient integration of pretrained detectors and a specialized MOT-tailored associator, allowing TBDQ-Net to offload computationally intensive operations from cumbersome DETR-like architectures that are prevalent in TBQ methods.} Specifically, when compared to MOTIP, TBDQ-Net achieves a 52\% increase in inference speed while simultaneously reducing the consumption of training resource by approximately 85\%.
-Notably, against MOTRv2, another similar method that employs the pretrained YOLOX detector, TBDQ-Net delivers a 37.5\% faster practical inference while consuming at least 33\% fewer training resources.
+\textit{Comparison in Efficiency:} As a fundamental advancement in efficiency, TBDQ-Net demonstrates dramatic superiority in efficiency over existing TBQ methods, as evidenced in Table \ref{tab:efficiency}.
+With only 8.5M trainable parameters, TBDQ-Net achieves approximately 80\% reduction in the size of trainable parameters compared to MOTR/MOTRv2 (41.7M+).
+This improvement stems from the efficient integration of pretrained detectors and a specialized MOT-tailored associator, allowing TBDQ-Net to offload computationally intensive operations from cumbersome DETR-like encoder-decoder architectures.
+This lightweight design also produces a significant acceleration in both training and inference.
+Specifically, Compared to MOTIP, TBDQ-Net reduces training resource consumption by approximately 85\% while boosting inference speed by 52\%.
+More crucially, against MOTRv2, which also uses a frozen YOLOX but retains a heavy transformer, TBDQ-Net delivers a 37.5\% faster practical inference and consumes at least 33\% fewer training resources, proving that high-performance tracking is achievable without heavy architectural redundancy.
+Notably, the recent DecoderTracker \cite{liao2026decodertracker} similarly strives to enhance the efficiency of query-based methods by streamlining the heavy backbone-encoder-decoder architecture.
+However, its advancements rely heavily on specialized backbone modifications and a complex multi-stage training pipeline.
+In contrast, TBDQ-Net couples a lightweight associator directly with off-the-shelf detectors, offering superior architectural flexibility and training simplicity.
+Overall, TBDQ-Net preserves an elegant pipeline and delivers an outstanding balance of efficiency and tracking accuracy.